Energy in Japan: Natural gas

-Japan ranked as the world's largest importer of liquefied natural gas.
+Japan ranked as the world's largest importer of liquefied natural gas (LNG).

 Because domestic natural gas production is minimal, rising demand is met by greater imports.
 Japan's main LNG suppliers in 2016 were Australia (27%), Malaysia (18%), Qatar (15%), Russia (9%), and Indonesia (8%).
 In 1987, suppliers were Indonesia (51.3%), Malaysia (20.4%), Brunei (17.8%), United Arab Emirates (7.3%), and the United States (3.2%).
 In 2017, Japan consumed 4.7 quadrillion Btu (1377 TWh) of imported methane.

 The new Japanese LNG strategy published in May 2016 envisages the creation of a liquid market and an international LNG hub in Japan.
 This promises to radically change the traditional JCC (crude oil) based pricing system in Japan, but also potentially in the Pacific Basin as a whole.
 But the path to hub creation and hub pricing in the early 2020s envisaged by the Strategy will not be straightforward.

+In 2022, Japan's LNG imports decreased to 3.3 Tcf from 3.6 Tcf in 2021, yet it remained the world's leading LNG importer, surpassing China.
+Australia's contribution to Japan's imports increased from 36% to 42%, affirming its status as Japan's primary LNG supplier.
+Conversely, Qatar's share fell from 13% to 4%.
+Despite Japan's commitment to reducing energy dependence on Russia, in line with the G7's price cap on Russian crude oil, its LNG imports from Russia remained steady, supported by an exemption for the Sakhalin-2 project.

+Japan has set a policy goal to reduce the share of LNG in its power generation from 34% in 2022 to 20% by 2030.
+As the largest single source of power in 2022, accounting for 34%, LNG consumption has seen a decline since 2019, influenced by the reactivation of nuclear plants, slow economic growth, high international LNG prices, and enhanced energy efficiency.
+Japan holds the largest LNG storage capacity in the world, estimated at 425.1 billion cubic feet, which plays a critical role in managing seasonal demand fluctuations and potential supply disruptions.
+Furthermore, from 2009 to 2023, the levels of LNG inventory in Japan varied between 32% and 66% of its storage capacity.

+Japan's engagement with Middle Eastern nations, particularly Qatar, has played a crucial role in shaping its liquefied natural gas (LNG) imports and energy security.
+Following the adoption of LNG in the 1960s, Japan's shift towards cleaner and cost-effective energy sources has led to long-term partnerships with Gulf states.
+Qatar, home to the world’s largest non-associated gas field, became a dominant LNG supplier to Japan in 1997, with agreements prioritizing reliability, cost optimization, and integrated supply systems.
+These ties have not only contributed to Japan’s energy stability but also strengthened bilateral trade and technological cooperation, reflecting a broader interdependence between Japan and the Gulf region.